 The City of North Battleford has been placed under a fire ban due to the current dry conditions and high winds.

-The fire ban “means controlled burning and any kind of burning outside of an approved fire pit is prohibited until further notice,” said North Battleford Fire Department Fire Chief Trevor Brice.
+The fire ban means controlled burning and any kind of burning, outside of an approved fire pit is prohibited until further notice.

-In conditions such as these, Chief Brice encourages North Battleford residents to make their properties as fire safe as possible.
-“Keep dry vegetation and combustibles away from buildings, be cautious with discarded smoking materials, and please report any suspicious activity or fire starters to the RCMP and or Municipal Enforcement,” said Brice.
+In conditions such as these, Chief Holm encourages North Battleford residents to make their properties as fire safe as possible.
+“Keep dry vegetation and combustibles away from buildings, be cautious with discarded smoking materials, and please report any suspicious activity or fires started to the RCMP and/or Municipal Enforcement.”

-The Fire Department approves the use of legal fire pits, for which a fire pit permit is required which you can obtain from the fire department, as long as extreme caution is exercised:
+The Fire Department approves the use of legal fire pits, for which a fire pit permit is required.
+Fire permits can be obtained from the Fire Department, as long as extreme caution is exercised: